bioinformaticsdotca/CSHL_2019/Module6/Module6_lab.md

 ## Introduction

-In this lab we will perform de novo genome assembly of a bacterial genome.
+In this lab we will perform de novo genome assembly of a bacterial genome using three different sequencing technologies.
 You will be guided through the genome assembly starting with data quality control, through to building contigs and analysis of the results.
 At the end of the lab you will know:

 1. How to perform basic quality checks on the input data
 2. How to run a short read assembler on Illumina data